chandansingh5/CSVideoPlayer/README.md

 # SWiftCSVideoPlayer

-A completely customizable video player that support `MobileVLCKit`,`AVPlayer` and `Media Player`.It is in  pure swift.
+A completely customizable video player that support `MobileVLCKit`,`AVPlayer` and `Media Player`.It is in  pure swift 3.

 # Features